pgattic/wasm-experiment/engine/README.md

 ## Setup

-[Nix](https://nixos.org/) is available as a build option for the Linux target.
-[Docker](https://www.docker.com/) is used for building all other targets, and can also build for Linux.
+[CMake](https://cmake.org/) is the build system used for compiling this software.
+[Nix](https://nixos.org/) is available as a build environment for the Linux target, and [Docker](https://www.docker.com/) is available for building all targets, including Linux.
 If you'd rather use some other setup, refer to the [Dockerfile](./Dockerfile), which can also serve as a description for what is required to build the project.

 ### Nix (Targeting Linux)